luciopaiva/witchcraft/development.md

     npm test

+You can also run test with Docker:

+    docker build -t witchcraft-tests .
+    docker run --rm witchcraft-tests

 ## Running integration tests on WSL2

 It's possible to run integration tests on WSL2, but it requires some setup.
 [This SO answer](https://stackoverflow.com/a/78776116/778272) nails it: